MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/placement.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# Change Microsoft Edge DevTools placement (Undock, Dock To Bottom, Dock To Left)
+# Change Microsoft Edge DevTools placement (Undock, Dock to bottom, Dock to left)

-By default DevTools is docked to the right of your viewport.
+By default, DevTools is docked to the right of your viewport.
 You may also dock to bottom, dock to left, or undock the DevTools to a separate window.

 :::row:::
    :::column span="":::